Strange Days at Blake Holsey High: History

 The series went on hiatus in the UK in early September 2006, but returned on November 6, 2006.
 The show has since been removed from the Jetix schedules.

 The series is currently available for streaming on Amazon Prime.

 Sequel

-A continuation web series has been announced as a sequel to Strange Days.
+Beginning in 2022, series creator Jim Rapsas produced a web series continuation of the story.
 Called Echoes, the show takes place 16 years after the events of "Conclusions" and is intended to show how the events impacted individuals in and out of the school.
-The web series is currently being released as shorts that will lead into a full on sequel.
-The first episode of Echoes was released on YouTube on June 16, 2022.
+Robert Clark, Jeff Douglas, Tony Munch and Talia Schlanger reprised their roles as Vaughn, Professor Z, the Janitor and Madison.
+The web series ran from 2022 until 2024, but plans for a season 2 were cancelled due to a lack of funding.